 - contacts did occur, but the data collection form was not completed or added to the child health system

-87% of these children had information recorded on the system indicating why a contact was not recorded.
-The majority (73%) of contacts were not made because there was no record of an appointment being made.
-Where an appointment was made, the main reason why the contact did not happen was because the child was not brought to the appointment (13%).
+81% of incomplete contacts had information recorded on the system indicating why a contact was not recorded.
+The majority (68%) of contacts were not made because there was no record of an appointment being made.
+Where an appointment was made, the main reason why the contact did not happen was because the child was not brought to the appointment (12%).

-While the Healthy Child Wales Programme is designed for children to receive a contact at specific ages, in practice each contact point has a minimum and maximum age threshold within which the contact should take place.
-These thresholds were determined by Heads of Health Visitors at local health boards and are shown in Table 2.
+While the HCWP is designed for children to receive a contact at specific ages, in practice each contact point has a minimum and maximum age threshold within which the contact should take place.
+These thresholds were determined by Heads of Health Visiting at local health boards and are shown in Table 2.